-8.310.10.8 MISSION STATEMENT: To reduce the impact of poverty on people living in New Mexico by providing support services that help families break the cycle of dependency on public assistance.
-[8.310.10.8 NMAC - N, 04/01/16]
+8.310.10.8 [RESERVED]

+[8.310.10.8 NMAC - N, 04/01/16; A, 05/01/2018]

 8.310.10.9 HEALTH HOMES: CareLink NM is a set of services authorized by Section 2703 of the Affordable Care Act (ACA).
 CareLink NM health home (CareLink NM) services are delivered through a designated provider agency.
-In addition to being enrolled as a provider, a provider agency must complete a CareLink NM application and successfully complete a readiness assessment by the department prior to becoming a designated health home.
+In addition to being enrolled as a provider, a provider agency must complete a CareLink NM application and successfully complete a readiness assessment by HSD prior to becoming a designated health home.
 CareLink NM services enhance the integration and the coordination of primary, acute, behavioral health, and long-term services and supports.
 The CareLink NM provider agency assists an eligible recipient by engaging him or her in a comprehensive needs assessment which is then utilized to develop his or her integrated service plan and individual treatment plan, increasing his or her access to health education and promotion activities, monitoring the eligible recipient's treatment outcomes and utilization of resources, coordinating appointments with the eligible recipient's primary care and specialty practitioners, sharing information among his or her physical and behavioral practitioners to reduce the duplication of services, actively managing the eligible recipient's transitions between services, and participating as appropriate in the development of the eligible recipient's hospital discharge.
+[8.310.10.9 NMAC - N, 4/1/2016; A, 5/1/2018]